Frequently Asked Questions about Chuck

 Is Chuck dependent on Mailstrom?

 No. Chuck and Mailstrom (Chuck's sibling at 410 Labs) are totally independent from each other, but you can easily use both tools.
-Chuck can process up to 5,000 messages at once, while Mailstrom can handle millions at a time.
+Chuck can process several thousand messages at once, while Mailstrom can handle millions at a time.

 How does Chuck compare to Mailstrom?

-The key difference is that Chuck is an iOS app that does everything directly on the device, with no web site acting as an intermediary.
+Chuck does everything directly on your device, while Mailstrom runs on the web and in the cloud.
 So Chuck is faster, uses gestures very efficiently and has a different experience.
 Mailstrom was not designed for use on mobile devices.
-On the other hand, iOS devices simply do not have all the capacity that the web service has, so for people with massive inboxes, the web service can load their entire inbox, whereas Chuck can only load the most recent several thousand messages at a time.
+On the other hand, iOS devices simply do not have as much capacity as is available in Mailstrom's cloud environment, so for people with massive inboxes, the web service can load their entire inbox, whereas Chuck can only load the most recent several thousand messages at a time.
 Also, Mailstrom and Chuck have different features; Mailstrom allows for creating rules and blocking, while Chuck works with Read/Unread and Stars.
 In short, the two products are a nice complement.

 How does Chuck interact with my email?